Melkrewi/Artemia_franciscana_genome/braker_genome_annotation.md

-# Alignment of RNA reads to the genome with hisat
+# Alignment of RNA reads to the genome with STAR

 ### Let's load necessary modules